 1. Both SSI and SSDI Programs Use the Same Medical Screening Criteria

 If you’re younger than 65, then you must be blind or disabled to qualify for SSI.
-You’ll need to submit convincing medical evidence to support your claim.
+You’ll need to submit recent medical evidence to support your claim.
 But if you’re already at least 65 years old, your age alone helps you qualify.
 You don’t have to submit any medical records along with your SSI benefits application.

 2. You Need Very Little Income and Almost No Assets to Qualify for SSI